What Is The Main Function Of The Nucleus

 Comprehensive Overview

 The nucleus is the defining characteristic of eukaryotic cells, distinguishing them from prokaryotic cells, which lack a nucleus.
-This compartmentalization allows for greater complexity and regulation of cellular processes.
+But this compartmentalization allows for greater complexity and regulation of cellular processes.
 The nucleus not only houses and protects the DNA but also provides a platform for DNA replication, transcription, and RNA processing, ensuring the accurate and efficient execution of these essential processes.

 Structure of the Nucleus